CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 12.	discern for AAS & AALE **various stages of A/A and D/D that impact _attribution._**

-These are only a few suggested tracks to support our further individual & collective efforts.
+These are only a few suggested tracks to support our further individual & collective efforts & CWP.

 #